 Discover the world of ancient Egypt, journey into outer space, explore the creepy crawlies in the Bug House and much more at Liverpool’s excellent World Museum.
 This museum first opened in 1853, making it the oldest museum in Liverpool.
 Today it’s home to some 1.7 million artefacts and will keep kids – and their parents – entertained for days.
 The World Museum is free to visit.

-I’m always a fan of getting a new perspective on a city and The Wheel of Liverpool is a great way to get a bird’s-eye view over the docks and beyond.
+Get a bird’s eye view over the Liverpool docks and beyond with a spin around the Wheel of Liverpool.
 Located on Keel Wharf waterfront, the wheel transports families in capsules 60m above the ground offering panoramic views of Liverpool.
-Children of all ages are welcome.
+Children of all ages are welcome on the big wheel.

-During summer months Sefton Park is popular with locals who come armed with picnics.
-There’s a boating lake, a cafe and a large playground.
+When the sun shines it’s the perfect place to spend the day and you’ll find plenty locals arriving armed with picnics.
+The park is also home to a boating lake, a cafe and a large playground.
 Keep en eye out for the replica statues of Eros and Peter Pan too.

 For a fun family day out take a ride along the Mersey River and learn how this famous river shaped and moulded the city.
 Mersey Ferries run 50-minute guided cruises that explain the history of the UNESCO World Heritage Waterfront.
-It’s a great way to see some of the famous Liverpool landmarks.
-It’s also a good option for seeing the city if you’re visiting with little kids and their legs are tired!
+It’s a great way to see some of the famous Liverpool landmarks and fun for kids of all ages.

-Ok, so it’s not an iconic Liverpool landmark but if you’re in Liverpool for the weekend or longer then you should take skate-mad kids to Rampworx Skatepark.
+Ok, so it’s not an iconic Liverpool landmark but if you’re in Liverpool with kids for the weekend or longer then you should take skate-mad children to Rampworx Skatepark.
 This indoor skatepark covers over 500,000-square-foot and is the largest in the UK.

 Rampworx welcomes rollerbladers, skateboarders, BMX riders and scooter riders – experts and novice skaters alike!
 Coaching sessions are on offer too.
 Perfect for children aged 5 and up.